-7.14.
+41.14.7.14.
 Connection Failures

 iSCSI can keep a session in operation if it is able to keep/establish at least one TCP connection between the initiator and the target in a timely fashion.
 Targets and/or initiators may recognize a failing connection by either transport level means (TCP), a gap in the command sequence number, a response stream that is not filled for a long time, or by a failing iSCSI NOP (acting as a ping).
 The latter MAY be used periodically to increase the speed and likelihood of detecting connection failures.
-Initiators and targets MAY also use the keep-alive option on the TCP connection to enable early link failure detection on otherwise idle links.
+As an example for transport level means, #initiators and targets MAY also use the keep-alive option, see [RFC1122], on the TCP connection to enable early link failure detection on otherwise idle links.